-It is increasingly clear that inclusive, science-based solutions are essential to address complex environmental and social challenges arising out of climate change, land degradation, large scale migration and demographic change, food security and the need for good jobs, to name just a few.
-This calls for the kind of research that CIFOR and ICRAF conduct, but now for terrestrial landscapes to be viewed as integrated wholes from forests through farmlands to the edge of grasslands.
-The time for fragmented approaches has passed.
+The world needs inclusive, science-based solutions to the complex environmental and social challenges that arise from climate change, land degradation, large-scale migration and demographic shifts, food insecurity and the need for good jobs.
+This calls for the kind of approach that CIFOR and ICRAF have long promoted, one that views terrestrial landscapes as an integrated whole, from forests to farmlands to grasslands.
+The time for fragmented approaches is long past.

-Working as one will allow us to leverage our combined $1.8 billion legacy investment in research, policy and development to capitalize on emerging opportunities with greater agility and further our contributions to the realization of ecosystem services needed to create the jobs and resilient green economies of the future.
+Working as one allows us to leverage our combined $1.8 billion legacy investment in research, policy and development to capitalize on emerging opportunities with greater agility and further our contributions to the realization of ecosystem services needed to create the jobs and resilient green economies of the future.

-Merging will help drive efficiencies and deliver greater value for money for our host countries, donors, partners and the women and men farmers (and other land resource users) who are our ultimate beneficiaries.
+Merging is helping us to drive efficiencies and deliver greater value for money for our host countries, donors and partners – and the women and men farmers (and other land resource users) who are our ultimate beneficiaries.